mayapatterson/portfolio-v2/_case-studies/Trunk Club's Onboarding Portfolio.md

-I wrote about the process of designing and testing this experience [here](https://medium.com/unpacking-trunk-club/trunkbot-or-not-f9443e8f44b5#.xcamb2p9z) but in short this is what we learned:
+I wrote about the process of designing and testing this experience [here](https://medium.com/unpacking-trunk-club/trunkbot-or-not-f9443e8f44b5#.xcamb2p9z) but in short, this is what we learned:

-*...the bot onboarding felt like it required too much work [for our participants], when in reality it took half the time our normal onboarding takes.
+> ...the bot onboarding felt like it required too much work [for our participants] when in reality it took half the time our normal onboarding takes.
 Participants gave feedback that messaging with a bot wasn’t intuitive, which caused them to feel overwhelmed.
-They expressed desire to fill out their preferences through a more traditional survey.*
+They expressed the desire to fill out their preferences through a more traditional survey.

 ### Takeaways

 Although our Trunkbot didn't perform so well, we gained a few valuable insights:

-- **Provide a narrative** with a clear finishline to explain why Trunk Club needs this information
+- **Provide a narrative** with a clear finish line to explain why Trunk Club needs this information
 - **Optimize the UI** for our audience who aren't wowed by tech trends
 - **Enhance the fun stuff** by allowing users to tell us more about their style in engaging ways
 - **Don't make the flow too short** as we’ve seen a loss of trust and understanding in all of our user tests when we try to shorten the experience